-On the figure you can see a plinth of a BlackBox unit, a head of a BlackBox mounting bracket, and the necessary fixing parts.
+On the right figure you can see an ABU, and a plinth of a LWU1000 unit, and the necessary fixing parts.
+The necessary nuts and washers can be found on the legs of the head.
 The steps of the fixing are: